 The patient is positioned for the robot to punch out the grafts on a donor area of roughly 5 to 10 cm at a time.
 During this time, the patient must remain absolutely still, and the head is restrained by straps.
 After this, the surgeon removes each graft by hand with a pair of forceps.
 The patient is then repositioned for ARTAS to work on a new section of

 The thought of a machine extracting FUE grafts is an attractive one if the machine can replicate the touch of an expert human practitioner, and if it can boost the speed of the extraction process.

-It is the opinion of Dr. Jones that this robot may work for doctors who wish to provide Follicular Unit Extraction, but don’t have the experience to do it manually or with a power punch.
+In Dr. Jones’ opinion, this robot may work for doctors who wish to provide FUE, but don’t have the experience to do it manually or with a power punch.